 - You can begin interviewing immediately; however, you cannot make an offer to hire until after the seven day minimum posting period has passed.

 - For interviewing tips and additional resources, please review our Interviewing Tips & Resources page.

 - Every effort should be made to give internal candidates preference in the hiring process, provided that internal candidates have appropriate qualifications.
 As noted in UPP 4-05, “When the internal candidate meets the minimum qualifications for the open university position, or can meet the requirements in a brief time frame with on-the-job training, the hiring manager is expected to interview the candidate either by phone or in person.”
 For more information, please view UPP 4-05: Internal Candidates for Employment.

 - All applicants should have one of three appropriate statuses selected: “Department Detd Did Not Meet Min Quals,” “Interviewed/Not Hired,” or “Recommended for Hire.”

-- Make offer to hire to candidate.
+- Communicate the offer of employment to your candidate.

 - Complete the Online Confirmation of Offer for "New Hires" only through MyJob.

 - Human Resources will send a new hire letter to all staff hires with the terms and conditions of employment.